AdemolaAdedara/GOOGLE-QUERY-PROJECT/README.md

 ### Data Source
 ---
 The dataset used in this project is a sales record, detailing information about regions, sales representatives, items sold, order dates, and total sales.
 It provides a comprehensive basis for practicing data analysis techniques using the QUERY function in Google Sheets.
+[Download Here](https://docs.google.com/spreadsheets/d/158cGx0QBC9slMJy1mLleq9cG1RfCNdWB0P972kzX1u0/edit?gid=1689008765#gid=1689008765)

 ### Tools Used
 ---